veelasky/foundry/src/Database/Slug/readme.md

 ----
 #### Usage

-Just implement `HasSlugInterface` and use `HasSlug` trait into your eloquent model.
+Just implement `HasSlugInterface` and use `HasSlug` trait into your eloquent model, all you need to do is implementing `getSlugFrom()` to get the slug value from given attribute.

 ```php
 use Illuminate\Database\Eloquent\Model;